laviniaflorentina/Tutorials/ArtificialNeuralNets/algorithms.md

         return np.mean(y == pred_y)
 --->

--	**Logistic regression**.
+#### Logistic regression

 In logistic regression, we take weighted linear combination of input features and pass it through a sigmoid function which outputs a number between 1 and 0.
 Moreover, unlike perceptron, which just tells us which side of the plane the point lies on, logistic regression gives a probability of a point lying on a particular side of the plane.

 <!---
 ``` python